-TSO Tariff

-Country TSO Tariff Setting Year (1st January - 31st Setting Year (1st October - 30th TSO Tariff Setting Year (other please specify) DSO Tariff Setting Year (1st January - 31st December DSO Tariff Setting Year (1st October - 30th September) DSO Tariff Setting Year (other please specify) One-off costs for TSOs (scale 0 - 3) Ongoing costs for TSOs (scale 0 - 3) Impact on DSOs Impact on Storage Operators Impact on shippers / traders Impact on NRAs Other impacts Explanation of other impacts Totals
+Country TSO Tariff Setting Year (1st January - 31st December TSO Tariff Setting Year (1st October - 30th Septembres TSO Tariff Setting Year (other please specify) DSO Tariff Setting Year (1st January - 31st December DSO Tariff Setting Year (1st October - 30th September) DSO Tariff Setting Year (other please specify) No. of DSOs in Country One-off costs for TSOs (scale 0 - 3) Ongoing costs for TSOs (scale 0 - 3) Impact on DSOs Impact on Storage Operators Impact on shippers / traders Impact on NRAs Other impacts Explanation of other impacts Totals

-December September 0 3/ 0.57 .

-Austria ▼ ▼ • 21 ~ ~ 2 · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · × · ·
+Austria 21 3 3 0 0 0 0 6

-Belgium 17 3 3 0 0 0 - 0 6
+Belgium 17 3 3 0 0 0 0 6

 Bulgaria 0

 Croatia 0

-Czech Republic 3 3 0 0 0 0 0 0 1 3
+Czech Republic 3 3 0 0 0 0 0 3

-Denmark Finland • • 4 1 1 Ĺ 1 2 2 1 8
+Denmark Finland • • 4 1 1 0 1 2 2 1 8

 It increases uncertainties on other elements of the tariffs (on none CAM points), in terms of assumptions and, consequently, in terms of timely revenue recovery.
 Besides, it will require to change internal processes and does not match the compagnies annual budget exercice that are usually conducted between September and Nobember, make it more difficult to get board approval on a subject

-France (TIGF) 1st April - 31st March 342 ~25 3 3 ( -3 0 -2 -1 that effectively affect the companies' budget 0
+France (TIGF) 1st April - 31st March 342 ~25 3 3 0 -3 0 -2 that effectively affect the companies' budget 0

 Germany app.
-700 3 3 0 0 1 1 , 8
+700 3 3 0 0 1 1 - 8

 Greece 3 0

-Hungary 11 3 3 0 0 0 C 6
+Hungary 11 3 3 0 0 0 0 0 6

-Ireland Italy · • 1 224 2 -1 .
-0 0 0 C 1
+Ireland 1 2 -1 0 0 0 0 1

-Luxembourg 224 0
+Italy 224 0

-The Netherlands 0
+Luxembourg The Netherlands 0

 Poland 0

-Portugal 1st July - 30th June 1st July - 30th June 11 3 2 - -1 - -2 2
+Portugal 1st July - 30th June 1st July - 30th June 11 3 2 -1 -2 2

-Romania Slovakia 1st July - 30th June 1 0
+Romania 1st July - 30th June 0

+Slovakia 1 0

-Slovenia - 0
+Slovenia 0

-Spain 3 3 C -1 0 0 5
+Spain 3 3 0 -1 0 0 5

-Sweden 5 1 0 Positive res ponse 1

-UK IUK ÷ 1st October - 30th September 1st April - 31st Mərch 8 1 1 .1 2 -2 -1 -2 Yes Impact on moving from October to January for the UK would be volatility on charges, starff year different to Gas Year, revenue recovery and thereore predictability of charges would be more difficult due to esting tariffs annually for 3 month revenue recovery (i.e. Jan to Mar).
-Where under and over recovery occurs this could attract more risk to T50 and also financing risk to mitigate especially for regimes where commodity is a possibility as it is under the G8 regime.
-Under the RAR impact, this assumes that the whole price control does not need to be amended but the Transporter's Licence would likely need to be amended to taken account of the change to the tariff year and interaction with a different gas year (e.g. incentives, charging and revenue recovery obligations, timetable for setting capitaly charges - in Licence and also the potential for this to apply at IPs only or all points raises impacts that could be required. (for UK)
+UK 1st October - 30th September 1st April - 31st Mərch 5 1 0 Positive resp oonse 2 -2 Yes Impact on moving from October to January for the UK would be: volatility on charges, tarlfy ear different to Gas Year, revenue recovery and thereore predictability of charges would be more difficult due to setting tariffs annually for 3 month revenue recovery (i.e. Jan to Mar).
+Where under and over recovery occurs this could attract more risk to TSO and also financing risk to mitigate especially for regimes where commodity is a possibility as its under the Gargime.
+Under the NRA impact, this assumes that the whole price control does not need to be amended but the Transporter's Licence would likely need to be amended to taken account of the charge to the tariff year and interaction with a different gas year (e.g. incentives, charging and revenue recovery obligations, timetable for setting capciaty charges - in Licence and also the potential for this to apply at IPs only or all points raises impacts that could be required.

-2 -1 4
+IUK 2 -1 (for IUK) 1

 42